Finite-Time Analysis of Natural Actor-Critic for POMDPs: Finite-Time Bounds for NAC for POMDPs

-\end{condition} Condition \ref{cond:minorization} is an ergodicity condition, and one of the implications is that every hidden state is visited within a finite time interval.
-This is akin to the standard ergodicity conditions in \cite{ortner2020regret, wei2021last} for MDPs, but it is stronger than them because of the complications due to partial observability.
-For hidden Markov chains (HMCs), along with a non-degeneracy condition on $\Phi$, Condition \ref{cond:minorization} implies filter stability for any finite $\bX,\bY$ when $\{x_k:k\geq 0\}$ is irreducible and aperiodic \cite{van2008hidden}.
-For further discussion on Conditions \ref{cond:poe}-\ref{cond:minorization} and an alternative ergodicity condition, see Appendix \ref{app:filter-stability}.
+where $\widetilde{P}_m(x_m,y_1^m,u^{m-1}|x_0)=\sum_{x_1^{m-1}}\prod_{j=0}^{m-1}\bar{\mu}(u_j)\cP(x_{j+1}|x_j,u_j)\Phi(y_{j+1}|x_{j+1}).$ \end{condition} Condition \ref{cond:minorization} is an ergodicity condition, and one of the implications is that every hidden state is visited within a finite time interval.
+This is akin to the standard ergodicity conditions in \cite{ortner2020regret, wei2021last} for MDPs, but it is \textit{considerably} stronger than them because of the complications due to partial observability.
+For hidden Markov chains (HMCs), along with a non-degeneracy condition on $\Phi$, Condition \ref{cond:minorization} implies filter stability for any finite $\bX,\bY$ when $\{X_k:k\geq 0\}$ is irreducible and aperiodic \cite{van2008hidden}.
+For further discussion on Conditions \ref{cond:poe}-\ref{cond:minorization}, see Appendix \ref{app:filter-stability}.

-The following result characterizes the tradeoff between the inference error and the memory complexity. \begin{proposition}[Memory-performance tradeoff] Under Conditions \ref{cond:poe}-\ref{cond:minorization}, we have the following result:
+The following result characterizes the tradeoff between the inference error and the memory complexity for the specific case of sliding-window controllers.